 The Sirius satellite radio includes the Sirius satellite tuner and antenna which provides access to many channels of digital entertainment.
 The antenna is installed on the forward bow area away from any structure that may cause signal interference.
-The tuner is installed inside the console rigging area beneath the stereo.
+The tuner is installed on the main cabin bulkhead on the starboard side near the stereo.
 The tuner is controlled by the Sirius ready stereo installed on your boat.